cypress-io/cypress-docker-images/factory/README.md

 ### At build time

-Args can be passed to the docker build command.
+Args can be passed to the docker build command with the `--build-arg` flag.
+Note: any value set via the command line will override the ARG value provided in the Dockerfile.

 Dockerfile